 The William Woods women’s team led the nation at one point by having a then-record seven singles players simultaneously ranked among the nation’s top 50; five of those players reached the top 20.
 All three of the Owls’ doubles teams earned top-25 national rankings in each of Stuckey’s three seasons.

 Stuckey’s two seasons at McPherson (Kan.)
 College included a pair of conference titles and national tournament berths for both the men’s and women’s teams as well as men’s ITA Central Region Coach of the Year plaudits both years.
 Both squads achieved program-best national rankings (No. 10 for the men, No. 14 for the women).
-Stuckey guided the women’s team to a 20-0 conference record in his two years at the controls, and the men’s team recorded its first win over a nationally ranked NCAA Division II team.
+Stuckey guided the women’s team to a 20-0 conference record in his two years at the controls, and the men’s team conference record to 18-2 with its first win over a nationally ranked NCAA Division II team.

 McPherson produced a regional singles champion and doubles champion both years, two Bulldogs’ men’s players achieved top-four national singles rankings, and two of Stuckey’s doubles teams reached the top four of the national rankings, with one pairing advancing to the ITA Small College Championship semifinals.

-Stuckey’s first head-coaching position was at Wittenberg (Ohio) University, where he served six seasons.
-The Tigers turned in records of 85-53 and 70-55 in men’s and women’s competition, respectively, and both teams were regionally ranked.
+Stuckey’s first head-coaching position was at Wittenberg (Ohio) University, where he served six seasons turning around two programs who the year before were picked to be 9th.
+The Tigers turned in records of 85-53 and 70-55 in men’s and women’s competition, respectively, and both teams were regionally ranked and made conference championship semifinal runs.
 Stuckey coached Wittenberg student-athletes to 23 All-Conference awards and brought in TennisRecruiting.net nationally ranked recruiting classes in 2010 and 2014.

 Stuckey’s first venture into collegiate coaching was as a graduate assistant at Wright State during the 2007-08 school year.
 He earned a master’s degree in education from the Dayton, Ohio, university.